Building Your Own DIY Portable Outdoor Movie Screen with PVC to be Used Time & Time Again

 Method 2: True Portability with Feet and Anchors

-Hanging your movie screen is only going to be possibly if you actually have somewhere to do so.
+Hanging your movie screen is only going to be possible if you actually have somewhere to do so.
 Chances are that you don’t, so you will need to build feet and anchors for your DIY movie screen stand and frame.
 Here’s how you do it.

 The stand is just two feet and a leg for each side, again made from PVC piping.